California Legacy Partnership

 California Legacy Partnership is a coalition of farmers, labor, business and environmental groups working to support the rural communities of the Central Valley by increasing the availability of land for clean, renewable energy.

-With nearly a million acres of farmland going out of production, these green energy projects provide landowners the freedom and flexibility to continue to make a living off their land, while supporting agricultural economies, lowering electricity bills, and improving the quality of the air we breathe.
+With nearly a million acres of farmland going out of production, these clean energy projects provide landowners the freedom and flexibility to continue to make a living off their land, while supporting agricultural economies, lowering electricity bills, and improving the quality of the air we breathe.

 Join us in supporting the next generation's stewardship of a healthy, clean, and prosperous future.